-Sleep disordered breathing in infants with Prader-Willi syndrome during the first 6 weeks of growth hormone therapy
+Sleep disordered breathing in infants with Prader-Willi syndrome during the first 6 weeks of growth hormone therapy A pilot study

 BACKGROUND: Sleep-related breathing disorders are common in individuals with Prader-Willi syndrome (PWS).
 The US Food and Drug Administration approved the use of growth hormone in PWS in 2000.
 Many infants with PWS are being started on growth hormone therapy, but no data exist on the respiratory effects of growth hormone treatment in this age group.